Tornado rips through Alabama, killing 1 and injuring at least 20

 “They were doing what they were supposed to be doing,” the police chief said, noting that the house collapsed after a tree crashed through the building.

-Several other victims in the area are critically injured and first responders are still searching for people buried in rubble, said Fultondale Mayor Larry Holcomb.
+Several other people in the area are critically injured, and first responders are still searching for people buried in rubble, Fultondale Mayor Larry Holcomb said.

 “We still have people trapped in their houses that we are trying to access at this time,” Holcomb told WBMA.
-“We just request people to stay out of the area to where we can clear the roads and make access to the houses where people are trapped at.”
+“We just request people to stay out of the area to where we can clear the roads and make access to the houses where people are trapped.”

 At least six people were taken to the hospital for critical injuries, Smith told reporters, with the most serious injuries resulting from house collapses.